Nikolai558/FE-BUDDY/ROADMAP.md

 - [ ] Add a log to normal vSTARS/vERAM attributes output
   - Refer to https://github.com/Nikolai558/FE-BUDDY/issues/114 comments.
+  - This feature should be developed only if it doesn't needlessly delay release of higher priority features.

 - [ ] SCT2-to-GeoJSON
   - Reference: https://fetools.bvartcc.com/